The

 Intervals Not Dry Academics

-Hopefully you'll agree that the diagrams are not intended to only present the whole scale.
+Hopefully you'll agree that the diagrams are not intended to only present the scale.
 The shapes do always outline the complete scale; and they will always cover everything in that position.
-So importantly, the intervals are there too!
+Therefore importantly, the intervals are there too!
 You should also use the shapes to reinforce interval patterns; which is essentially the basis for anything we play.

 Soloing, riffs, and figures are all there in the shape too; at least anchored by one or more notes.
 So are arpeggios and chords.
 Also remember that you can see any interval there on the neck: you can locate the root note of a new chord at any distance across the fretboard; and the intervals are not just from one scale tone to the next.